History of the Indian Navy: Annexation of Goa, 1961

 The first involvement of the Navy in any conflict came during the 1961 Indian annexation of Goa with the success of Operation Vijay against the Portuguese Navy.
 Four Portuguese frigates – the NRP Afonso de Albuquerque, the NRP Bartolomeu Dias, the NRP João de Lisboa and the NRP Gonçalves Zarco – were deployed to patrol the waters off Goa, Daman and Diu, along with several patrol boats (Lancha de Fiscalização).

 Eventually only the NRP Afonso de Albuquerque saw action against Indian Navy ships, the other ships having fled before commencement of hostilities.
 The NRP Afonso was destroyed by Indian frigates INS Betwa and INS Beas.
 Parts of the Afonso are on display at the Naval Museum in Mumbai, while the remainder was sold as scrap.

 Indo-Pakistani war of 1965

 There were no significant naval encounters during the Indo-Pakistani War of 1965.

 On 7 September 1965 a flotilla of the Pakistani Navy carried out a small-scale bombardment of the Indian coastal town and radar station of Dwarka, 200 miles (300 km) south of the Pakistani port of Karachi.
 Codenamed Operation Dwarka, it did not fulfill its primary objective of disabling the radar station.
-There was no significant Indian retaliation, since 75% of the Indian naval vessels were undergoing maintenance or refitting in the harbour.
+There was no significant Indian retaliation, since 75% of the Indian naval vessels were undergoing maintenance or refitting in the harbor.
 Some of the Indian fleet sailed from Bombay to Dwarka to patrol the area and deter further bombardment.
 Operation Dwarka has been described as an "insignificant bombardment" of the town was a "limited engagement, with no strategic value."